8 Missouri Cannabis Laws You Must Know

 - If a patient is caught extracting resins without an MIP license, they’ll be fined $1,000 and their med card will be revoked.

-- Possession of 10 grams or less of marijuana or synthetic marijuana by a non-patient is punishable by a $500 fine.
+- Possession of 10 grams or less of marijuana or synthetic marijuana by a non-patient is punishable by a $500 fine, however, prior offenders of controlled substance laws may face higher fines and possible jail time.

 Law #4: Purchase and possession limits